JetBrains/guide/site/django/tutorials/django-docker/setting-up/index.md

 ![step11](./images/8.png)

-In the next section, we will be focusing on running the docker based application inside the IDE.
+In the next section, we will be focusing on running the Docker-based application from inside the IDE.